 On-the-job injuries frequently are covered by worker’s compensation.
 When worker’s compensation in Texas pays benefits for medical care or wages, the worker’s compensation carrier will have a claim against any third-party recovery.

-In other words, the injured worker covered by Worker’s Compensation will have medical expenses paid and obtain some portion of their lost wages and the insurance carrier will seek to recover that money if another person or company caused the damages and the injured person collects money from those people.
+In other words, the injured worker covered by Workers Compensation will have medical expenses paid and obtain some portion of their lost wages and the insurance carrier will seek to recover that money if another person or company caused the damages and the injured person collects money from those people.
 This includes money recovered from third party claims.

 Baumgartner Law Firm Fights to Maximize your Money